 Below are some key features your email marketing software should be able to do.

-Apart from the ability to create, format, and send an email, these are the minimum features your email marketing software should have.
+Apart from the ability to create, format, and send an email, these five key features are the minimum features your email marketing software should have.
 Why?

-It’s December 2017 already.
-In less than a month, it’s already 2018.
+It’s 2021 already.
 The market changes so rapidly that if you don’t have these “basic” features, you’re being short-changed.
 You’re already losing.
 It’s like using floppy disks when everyone else is using 2T hard drives.

 This feature has got to be at the top of the must-have’s.
 The ability to segment lists is the one feature that can make or break your email marketing.